+An optional Mercedes College neoprene tablet case is also available for purchase.

 Handle your iPad with care to maintain its appearance.

-To clean iPad, unplug all cables and turn off iPad (press and hold the Sleep/Wake button, and then slide the onscreen slider).
-Use a soft, slightly damp, lint-free cloth.
-Avoid getting moisture in openings.
-Don't use window cleaners, household cleaners, aerosol sprays, solvents, ammonia, abrasives, or cleaners containing hydrogen peroxide to clean an iPad. iPad has an oleophobic coating on the screen; simply wipe iPad's screen with a soft, lint-free cloth to remove oil left by your hands.
-The ability of this coating to repel oil will diminish over time with normal usage and rubbing the screen with an abrasive material will further diminish its effect and may scratch your screen.
+- unplug all cables and turn off iPad (press and hold the Sleep/Wake button, and then slide the onscreen slider) before cleaning your device - use a soft, slightly damp, lint-free cloth to wipe the screen; iPad has an oleophobic coating on the screen to repel the oil from your hands - avoid getting moisture in openings - avoid window cleaners, household cleaners, aerosol sprays, solvents, ammonia, abrasives, or cleaners containing hydrogen peroxide.